ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 The Article Style Guide serves as a way to help keep consistency in clarity, formatting, and layout between all articles of the osu!wiki.

 All English articles should use plain English.
-Your word choice should be able to explain such things in layman's terms.
+Your word choice should explain the topic that the article aims to explain thoroughly in layman's terms.
 In other words, you should ask yourself, "If the reader is reading this, would they have to lookup any of the words?"

 All articles must have proper grammar, correct spelling, and correct information.
-Keep in mind that reviewers may ask for changes in your pull request for blunders or suggestions.
+Keep in mind that reviewers would ask for changes in your pull request for blunders or suggestions.
 A good osu!wiki writer/editor should read these reviews to help improve the overall quality of these articles to ensure optimal experience for the reader.

 ## GFM

 GFM (GitHub Flavored Markdown) is the supported markup language used in the osu!wiki.
-HTML use is **heavily** discouraged (and might have your pull request be denied)!
+Usage of HTML is **heavily** discouraged!

 GFM has a small amount of markup that **anyone** can learn it in about 3 mintues!
 However, do not expect a lot out of Markdown as it is intended to be used as a bare minimum markup language.